Starbucks told to remove references to halal certification; no application filed: Muis

 "We are currently reviewing certain aspects of our store operations as we explore how best to serve our community, and we will share updates as they become available," said the coffee chain.

-Muis has an advisory on guide dogs, which states that it is permissible for blind Muslims to use guide dogs; such dogs are also allowed in halal-certified F&B establishments.
+Muis has an advisory on guide dogs which states, among other things, that guide dogs accompanying visually impaired people are allowed in halal-certified F&B establishments.

 Starbucks Singapore has 29 pet-friendly locations listed on its website, including the outlet at Parkland Green.